daranzolin/daranzolin.github.io/_posts/2019-07-07-animation-thoughts.markdown

 Movement and animation have epistemological, archetypal, and value-laden dimensions: ascent = good; descent = bad; lateral movement implies distance, time, etc. For example, consider [the Pudding's recent visualization of high school stars' NBA destinies.](https://pudding.cool/2019/03/hype/)
 The result is brilliant, compelling, and incredibly well-done in just about every way.
-I do, however, think it *slightly* odd that in this particular example, *the further down an observation travels, the better their career*.[^1] There is maybe some momentary mental friction as the viewer must re-orient their 'down = bad' bias.
+I do, however, think it *slightly* odd that in this particular example, *the further down an observation travels, the better their career*.
+There is maybe some momentary mental friction as the viewer must re-orient their 'down = bad' bias.
 Of course, the viz is smartly decorated with labels and shadings to assist with this re-orientation, but I maintain that it exists.
-Scroll down the page, and note that the "down = 'bad'" perspective returns in the funnel charts; colleges with more NBA players have longer bars up high.
+Scroll down the page, and note that the "down = 'bad'" perspective returns in the funnel charts; colleges with more NBA players have longer bars up high.[^1]

 [^1]: I would also contest their suspect evaluation of certain players' careers.
 Jamario Moon as 'Great'?
 Tayshaun Prince a 'Superstar'?
-Eric Gordan as 'Mediocre'??
+Eric Gordan as 'Mediocre'?

 The Pudding's project was my inspiration and motivation for `d3rain`, my latest package.
-At it's core, the package is a fun way to visualize distibutions, and the downward movement can reinforce various subtleties within the subject.
+At it's core, [the package is a fun way to visualize distibutions,](https://github.com/daranzolin/d3rain) and the downward movement can reinforce various subtleties within the subject.
 The example below shows the distribution of 2015 police killings by 'armed status'.

 {% highlight r %}
+library(dplyr)
+library(d3rain)

 armed_levels <- rev(c('Unarmed', 'Knife', 'Non-lethal firearm', 'Firearm'))
 pk <- fivethirtyeight::police_killings %>%